 Chase has some of the most popular rewards cards -- and generous sign-up offers.
 For example, the Chase Sapphire Preferred offers 50,000 bonus points that can be redeemed for up to $625 in airfare.
 And the new Chase Freedom Unlimited offers a $150 sign-up bonus after spending just $500 during the first three months.

-These great bonus offers, plus generous regular rewards programs, made Chase a target of frequent churners.
+These great bonus offers, plus generous regular rewards programs, made Chase a target for those taking advantage of the bonus without any intention of keeping the card after the first year.

-Now Chase enacted a new rule that makes it harder for credit card churners to take advantage of several sign-up bonuses.
+Now Chase enacted a new rule that makes it harder to take advantage of several sign-up bonuses.
 The new 5/24 rule means that if card applicants have opened more than 5 new lines of credit in the last 24 months, they are more likely to be denied an application for a Chase card.

 But note that, if a card changes significantly or is rebranded, it is considered a new product and you can get the sign-up bonus again for the card.